phyro/etc-history/chapters/birth.md

 Shortly after the crowd-sale ended a new exploit is found, termed [race to empty](https://vessenes.com/more-ethereum-attacks-race-to-empty-is-the-real-deal/) [[1]](https://web.archive.org/web/20181202194926/https://vessenes.com/more-ethereum-attacks-race-to-empty-is-the-real-deal/) [[2]](http://archive.is/Sz7cT).
 > In Brief: Your smart contract is probably vulnerable to being emptied if you keep track of any sort of user balances and were not very, very careful.

-A few days later an official statement from Stephan Tual - CEO of Slock - comes claiming that [no DAO funds are at risk](https://blog.slock.it/no-dao-funds-at-risk-following-the-ethereum-smart-contract-recursive-call-bug-discovery-29f482d348b) [[1]](https://web.archive.org/web/20180823103440/https://blog.slock.it/no-dao-funds-at-risk-following-the-ethereum-smart-contract-recursive-call-bug-discovery-29f482d348b?gi=38eed1977174) [[2]](http://archive.is/fmYHI) because of this new `recursive call bug` discovery.
+A few days later an official statement from Stephan Tual - CEO of Slock.It - comes claiming that [no DAO funds are at risk](https://blog.slock.it/no-dao-funds-at-risk-following-the-ethereum-smart-contract-recursive-call-bug-discovery-29f482d348b) [[1]](https://web.archive.org/web/20180823103440/https://blog.slock.it/no-dao-funds-at-risk-following-the-ethereum-smart-contract-recursive-call-bug-discovery-29f482d348b?gi=38eed1977174) [[2]](http://archive.is/fmYHI) because of this new `recursive call bug` discovery.

 > We promptly circumvented this so-called “recursive call vulnerability” or “race to empty” from the DAO Framework 1.1